gianwski/gianwski/README.md

 ### Hi, I'm Gianluca

-- I'm a theoretical and computational chemist
+I'm a theoretical and computational chemist, passionate about programming, data analysis, and artificial intelligence
-- Passionate about programming and data analysis in a scientific context
-- Curious about AI and machine learning

-## Academic & Research Background

-My research focuses on the development of computational methods.
-Throughout my academic journey, I've deepened my skills in programming and data analysis.

 ## Tools & Languages